Composition scheme for service providers

 ⊗ BUT for the purpose of levy of taxation

-Who can not opt for compositions scheme as per CGST(R) Notification 2/2019?
+Who can not opt for the composition scheme as per CGST(R) Notification 2/2019?

 Following registered persons cannot opt for composition scheme as per CGST(R) Notification 2/2019 applicable to service providers

-- If the person is engaged in making any supply which is not leviable to tax under the GST Act.
+If the person is engaged in making any supply that is not leviable to tax under the GST Act.

 - Ice cream and other edible ice, whether or not containing cocoa (Tariff item 2105 00 00)